 This question is one we get from time-to-time at Table for One Ministries.
 Usually backed up by Matthew 7:7.
 Ask, seek, and knock, and it will be given to you.
-So, is it okay to pray for a spouse?
+So, is it okay to make a prayer for a spouse?

 One summer’s day the sun was beating down on the Texas earth and a single adult was out playing ultimate frisbee with some friends.
 Hot as it was, it was nice to be outside with friends and meeting new people.
 In the middle of the game at the height of a tied game, he said, “I wish I was married.”
 Not even knowing where the emotion came from, it was tossed aside and focus went back on the game.